 Santanu, I haven’t had any idea about blogging at all.
 I didn’t know this world even exist.

 But, I didn’t jump the gun right at that time.
 Perhaps due to the curiosity, I started digging who are all the people behind answering such questions.
 Then realized it’s Amit Agarwal, one guy managing the whole website.
-Surprising factor for me.
-I even Started digging further and got to know more about bloggers and their lifestyles.
+The surprising factor for me.
+I even started digging further and got to know more about bloggers and their lifestyles.

 The whole thing forced me to fantasize to see myself at their place as well.
-Obviously, who doesn’t want to work right from their home in their night pants. haha 😀
+Obviously, who doesn’t want to work right from their home in their tight pants? haha 😀

 Although, there are many domain name generators to take help from, which would suggest the perfect domain name for your blog according to your keywords.
 But, if you need a branded blog name, listen to your instinct which comes first in the mind.